zach1492/Tetris---2024-school-project/README.md

 # Tetris

-This is a Tetris clone built in JavaScript using the BlueJ IDE.
-The project applies inheritance, polymorphism, and encapsulation, and makes use of Java’s AWT graphics library for real-time rendering and game visuals.
+This is a Tetris clone built in Java Script using the BlueJ IDE.
+It was built for my final year coding project in high school.

 ![image alt](https://github.com/zach1492/Tetris---2024-school-project/blob/1849e355bdc6d727a534b46cc52bdaba22bb20a4/Images/Image1)